Ziva Vatra - home :: Odds and Sods :: Git Hints

 Tracking git hooks within the repo

-If you want a hook to be part of your repo (so that changes can be tracked) on modern git versions you can create your own custom path, "git add" it, then set your local git config to point to it for the hooks as shown:
+If you want a hook to be part of your repo (so that changes can be tracked and hooks kept in sync across repos) on modern git versions you can create your own custom path, "git add" it, then set your local git config to point to it for the hooks as shown:

 git config --local core.hooksPath ./.githooks/